gbartolini/gbartolini.github.io/content/posts/20240303-recipe-local-setup/index.md

 <!--more-->

-_NOTE: this article has been updated on July 29th, 2024 with the most recent versions of `kind` and `cloudnative-pg`._
+_NOTE: this article has been updated on August 23th, 2024 with the most recent versions of `kind` and `cloudnative-pg`._

 ---